alltagshack/ImageSms/Readme.md

 - works portrait and landscape mode
 - checks the limit of 256 messages for each image
 - gif is animated
+- the received file is stored as file on the device
+- sent txt files are supported

 ## Issues